Azuriom/azuriom.com/content/en/docs/plugins.md

 ## Translations

-Azuriom is fully translated into several languages and uses Laravel’s translation system to manage translations.
+Azuriom is fully translated into several languages and uses Laravel's translation system to manage translations.
 You can find more information about translations in the [Laravel documentation](https://laravel.com/docs/localization).

 Translations of a plugin are stored in the `resources/lang` folder of the plugin, with one directory for each language, in which PHP files with the translations are stored: